Can you Use a Calculator on the GMAT

 Let’s start with the most important question of all:

-The GMAT includes an on-screen calculator during the Integrated Reasoning section only.
+Yes and no. The GMAT includes an on-screen calculator for the Data Insights section only.
 There is no GMAT calculator allowed during the Quantitative section.
-Instead, at the beginning of your exam, you will be provided with a dry-erase pad and marker that you can use at any point during your exam.
-All of your calculations will be performed with the pen and pad.
+Thus, any needed calculations for Quant questions can be done using a wet-erase marker and pad, which are provided to you at the beginning of your exam.
+All of your calculations will be performed with the marker and pad.
+You may use the pad throughout the exam for all three sections.
 We’ll mention those again a little bit later.

 KEY FACT:

-The GMAT includes an on-screen calculator during the Integrated Reasoning section only.
+The GMAT includes an on-screen calculator during the Data Insights section only.
 There is no GMAT calculator allowed during the Quant section.

 The GMAT Tests Logic, Not Complex Math

 At its core, the Quantitative Reasoning section of the GMAT is a logic test.
 Sure, you’ll need to be able to perform basic calculations, such as multiplication and long division, during the Quant section.
-That’s when your trusty dry-erase pad will come in handy.
+That’s when your trusty marker and pad will come in handy.

 The makers of the GMAT–and, more importantly, the folks in admissions at business schools–aren’t trying to determine your skill level at performing calculations on a calculator.
 They want to know how effective you are at using knowledge and logic to reason your way through problems.
-So, a question that looks, on the surface, as if it involves complex math is in fact testing you on your ability to a) analyze what is going on in the problem and b) apply your knowledge of math concepts and principles to eliminate answer choices and arrive at the correct answer.
+So, a question that looks, on the surface, as if it involves complex math is in fact testing you on your ability to (1) analyze what is going on in the problem and (2) apply your knowledge of math concepts, principles, and logic to eliminate answer choices and arrive at the correct answer.

 TTP PRO TIP:

-The makers of the GMAT aren’t trying to determine your skill level at performing calculations on a calculator.
+The makers of the GMAT don’t care about your calculator skills.
 They want to know how effective you are at using knowledge and logic to reason your way through problems.

 202 + 212 + 222 + 232 + 242 + 252 =

-Instead of going through the long and tedious (time-wasting) process of finding the sum of the equation above, if we’ve studied the key math rules tested on the GMAT, we can quickly recognize that this question is actually testing us on units digits, and we can simply find the units digit of the sum.
-We use the units digits of each square to determine the units digit of the sum.
+We don’t need to go through the long, tedious, and time-wasting process of squaring each number and then finding the sum.
+Instead, we can recognize that this is a question about units digits.
+If we’ve studied the key math rules tested on the GMAT, we can easily find the units digit of the sum.
+We square only the units digit of each number to determine the units digit of the sum.

 Now that you know you can’t use–and actually don’t need–a calculator for the Quant section of the GMAT, you may be wondering, what does the GMAT calculator for the Integrated Reasoning section look like?

-What Does the GMAT Calculator for the Integrated Reasoning Section Look Like?
+What Does the GMAT Calculator for the Data Insights Section Look Like?

-During the Integrated Reasoning section of your GMAT, there will be a button labeled “Calculator” in the top left-hand corner of the computer screen.
+During the Data Insights (DI) section of the GMAT, you will see a calculator icon at the upper right corner of your computer screen.
 To reiterate, this button will not be present during any other section of the exam.
-When you click on the Calculator button, a calculator will appear in the middle of your screen.
+When you click on the Calculator icon, a calculator will appear in the middle of your screen.

 sqrt: Calculates the square root of the number you just entered.

-The left side of the calculator has a column of memory functions.
-These buttons, from top to bottom, are:
+The second row of the calculator contains memory functions.
+These buttons, from left to right, are:

-M+ (Memory Addition): Adds the number currently displayed on the calculator to the number currently stored in the memory.
+M+ (Memory Addition): Adds the number currently displayed on the screen to the number currently stored in the memory.

+It is critical that you practice using the DI calculator before the exam.
 Keep in mind that while the memory functions may be useful when you’re performing calculations that require several steps, these functions also have the potential to cause confusion or, even worse, mistakes that you don’t notice.
-Imagine, for instance, that you forget to clear the memory after you finish a question, and then you add numbers to the memory that are related to a different question?
-For test-takers who don’t have much experience using memory functions on a calculator, writing important numbers on the provided dry-erase pad may be a safer bet.
-Remember, the IR section tests a lot of the same skills you’ll use in the Quant section, where you won’t have access to a calculator.
-So, in general, relying heavily on the calculator during IR is probably not a great strategy.
+Imagine, for instance, that you forget to clear the memory after you finish a question, and then you add numbers to the memory that are related to a different question.

 TTP PRO TIP: